microsoft-dx/csharp-fundamentals/CSharpFundamentals/csharp08 - Abstract/README.md

 `Circle c = (Circle)shape;
 double length = c.GetLength();`

-and allows us to access the members without a cast an an assignment.
+and allows us to access the members without a cast and an assignment.

 >[More information about the `as` operator in C# on the Official MSDN Documentation](https://msdn.microsoft.com/en-us/library/cscsdfbt.aspx)